SyncfusionExamples/How-to-get-the-entire-row-details-when-tapping-the-respective-row-cells-in-Flutter-DataGrid-/README.md

 ```

 ## STEP 2:
 Initialize the [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) widget with all the required properties.
-When you tap the row, you get the row index in the [onCellTap](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/onCellTap.html) callback.
+When you tap the row, you will get the row index in the [onCellTap](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/onCellTap.html) callback.
 Then, you can fetch the respective row data from the [DataGridSource.effectiveRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/effectiveRows.html).
 Here, the respective row details will be shown in the AlertDialog with a `onCellTap`.

 ```dart
 List<Employee> _employees = <Employee>[];